mmutugi/Data-Science-and-Machine-Learning/Supervised-Learning/k-Nearest Neighbors/Readme.md

 ### File structure

-knearest.ipynb     # Jupyter Notebook with KNN implementation and analysis Readme.md              # This file
+- knearest.ipynb     # Jupyter Notebook with KNN implementation and analysis
+- Readme.md              # This file
-data.csv          # Placeholder for the dataset used *.png                  # Images used in the demonstration
+- data.csv          # Placeholder for the dataset used
+- *.png                  # Images used in the demonstration

+In this book, I use a Breast Cancer dataset that is publicly available on the web and kaggle.

 Authored by Mark Munyi for CMOR 438 taught by Randy R. Davila, Ph.D